abramsj7/XRP-Dash-App/README.md

   - Click Code → Download ZIP

-  - Unzip the downloaded file locally (you’ll get a folder named XRP-Dash-App-main)
+  - Unzip the downloaded file locally

   - cd into that folder

-- Option C (Without Git / Install Git)
+- Option C (Install Git)

   - If you don’t already have Git installed, follow the instructions below.
 Once Git is installed, return to Option A above.